 Serving the shared interests of news media publishers across the UK, the NMA seeks to protect the general interests of its members in all political, legal and regulatory matters.
 It promotes the efficacy of news brands in all their forms to government, regulatory authorities, industry bodies and other organisations whose work affects the industry.

 The NMA acts as a source of information on industry issues of general concern to members, facilitating the sharing of best practice covering commercial, marketing, operational and technical issues throughout the membership.
 By joining, publishers support the NMA’s lobbying and member services.

 Recent lobbying successes include:

 Digital platforms: The NMA has successfully made the case for news publishers to be fairly rewarded for their investment in journalism leading to the establishment of the Digital Markets Unit to level the playing field between tech platforms and the publishers.
-In this year’s Queen’s Speech in May, the government published the draft Digital Markets, Competition and Consumer Bill but the legislation has yet to be brought forward to Parliament.
+In last year’s Queen’s Speech in May, the government published the draft Digital Markets, Competition and Consumer Bill and in 2022, the Chancellor commited to bringing forward the legislation in the current parliamentary session.
 Further delay will be extremely damaging to the industry which, like many businesses from different sectors, faces a difficult year ahead in challenging economic conditions.
 The NMA will continue campaign for publishers to be fairly rewarded for their investment in journalism.

 Online Safety Bill: The NMA has won amendments to this large piece of legislation which is designed to crack down on harms propagated by the tech platforms online to ensure that journalism is exempt from the new regime.
 It is clear the government’s intention is that content from recognised publishers – both news publishers and broadcasters – must sit firmly outside the regulatory scope of the new regime.
 The NMA will continue to campaign for the safeguards to be maintained as the Bill makes its passage through Parliament.